VladimirMakaev/cqrs-journey-doc/Journey_03_RegistrationsBC.markdown

 ### Domain Definitions (Ubiquitous Language)

-The following list defines the key domain related terms that the team used during the development of this Attendee Registrations bounded context.
+The following list defines the key domain related terms that the team used during the development of this **Orders and Registrations** bounded context.

-- **Attendee.** An attendee is someone who has paid to attend a conference.
-An attendee can interact with the system to perform tasks such as manage his agenda, print his badge, and provide feedback after the conference.
+- **Attendee.** An Attendee is someone who is entitled to attend a conference.
+An Attendee can interact with the system to perform tasks such as manage his agenda, print his badge, and provide feedback after the conference.
+An Attendee could also be a person who doesn't pay to attend a conference such as a volunteer, speaker, or someone with a 100% discount.
+An Attendee may have multiple associated Attendee Types (speaker, student, volunteer, track chair, etc.)

-- **Registrant.** A registrant is a person who interacts with the system to make orders and to make payments for those orders.
-A registrant can create orders for multiple attendees at a conference.
-A registrant may also be an attendee.
+- **Registrant.** A Registrant is a person who interacts with the system to make Orders and to make payments for those Orders.
+A Registrant also creates the Registrations associated with an Order.
+A Registrant may also be an Attendee.

-- **Registration.** Registration is the process whereby a registrant can purchase one or more seats at a conference on behalf of attendees.
+- **User.** A User is a person such as an Attendee, Registrant, Speaker, Volunteer who is associated with a conference.
+Each User has a unique Record Locator code that the User can use to access User specific information in the system.
+For example, a Registrant can use a Record Locator code to access her Orders, an Attendee can use a Record Locator code to access his personalized conference agenda.

-  If the reservation process completes successfully, a confirmed order that records the fact is created in the system.
+- **Registration.** A Registration associates an Attendee with a Seat in a confirmed Order.
+An Order may have one or more Registrations associated with it.

-- **Order.** When a registrant interacts with the system, the system creates an order to manage the registration.
-An order typically exists in one of three states: created, booked, and confirmed.
-Orders may also be in a rejected state.
-An order is in the booked state when the system has reserved the number of seats requested by the registrant.
+- **Order.** When a Registrant interacts with the system, the system creates an Order to manage the Reservations, payment, and Registrations.
+An Order typically exists in one of four states:
-  An order is in the confirmed state when the registrant has successfully paid for the reserved seats.
-An order is in the rejected state if the system cannot reserve the number of seats requested by the registrant or if the payment process fails.
-An order contains one of more ticket order lines that represent the type and quantity of seat requests that make up the order.
+  Created, ReservationsMade, Rejected, and Confirmed.
+An Order is initially in the Created state.
+An Order is in the ReservationsMade state when the system has reserved some of the Seats requested by the Registrant (one or more Order Items are in the Reserved state).
+An Order is in the confirmed state when the Registrant has successfully paid for the Order Items in the Reserved state.
+An Order is in the Rejected state if the system cannot reserve any of the Seats requested by the Registrant (all the Order Items are in the Rejected state) or if the payment process fails.
+An Order contains one of more Order Items.

-- **Seat.** A seat represents a space at a conference.
-Each conference has a limited number of seats.
-A conference organizer can change the number of seats for a conference.
+* **Order Item.** An Order Item represents a Seat Type and a Quantity and is associated with an Order.
+An Order Item exists in one of three
-- **Reservation.** A reservation is a temporary reservation of one or more seats.
-The registration process creates reservations.
-When a registrant begins the reservation process, the system makes reservations for the number of seats requested by the registrant.
+  states: Created, Reserved, Rejected.
+An Order Item is initially in the Created state.
+An Order Item is in the Reserved state if the system has reserved the quantity of seats of the seat type requested by the Registrant.
+An Order Item is in the Rejected state if the system cannot reserve the quantity of seats of the seat type requested by the Registrant.

-  These seats are then not available for other registrants to reserve.
+- **Seat.** A represents a space at a conference or access to a specific session at the conference such as a cocktail party, a tutorial, or a workshop.
+Each conference has a quota of Seats that may be changed by the Conference Owner.
+Each session has a quota of Seats that may be changed by the Conference Owner.

-  The systems holds reservations for a fixed period of time during which the registrant can complete the registration process by making a payment for those seats.
-If the registrant does not pay for the tickets within the fifteen minutes, the system cancels the reservation and the seats become available to other registrants to reserve.
+- **Reservation.** A Reservation is a temporary reservation of one or more seats.
+The ordering process creates Reservations.
+When a Registrant begins the ordering process, the system makes Reservations for the number of Seats requested by the Registrant.
+These Seats are then not available for other Registrants to reserve.
+The Reservations are held for n minutes (n is one of the properties of the conference defined by the Conference Owner) during which the Registrant can complete the ordering process by making a payment for those Seats.
+If the Registrant does not pay for the seats within n minutes, the system cancels the Reservation and the Seats become available to other Registrants to reserve.

-- **Conference Seats Availability.** Every conference tracks its seat availability.
-Initially, all of the conference seats are available to reserve and purchase.
-When a seat is reserved, the number of available seats is decremented.
-If the system cancels the reservation, the number of available seats is incremented.
-A conference organizer may adjust the number of available seats.
+- **Seats Availability.** Every conference tracks Seat availability for each type of Seat.
+Initially, all of the Seats are available to reserve and purchase.
+When a Seat is reserved, the number of available Seats of that type is decremented.
+If the system cancels the Reservation, the number of available Seats of that type is incremented.
+The initial quota of each seat type is an attribute of the conference and is defined by the Conference Owner.
+A Conference Owner may adjust the quotas for the individual seat types.

 - **Conference site.** Every conference defined in the system can be accessed using a unique URL.
-Registrants can begin the registration process from this site.
+Registrants can begin the ordering process from this site.

 - **Wait-list.** A wait-list is...